 Is leaving your pet in a parked car illegal?
 For people traveling alone with their dog or cat, it’s an important question.
 And as you might expect, the answer depends on where you are, and the conditions under which your pet is left in the vehicle.

-The laws concerning pets in extremely hot or cold vehicles are evolving quickly, so we’ve updated this older post to reflect the most current information available at the time of publication.
+The laws concerning pets in extremely hot or cold vehicles are evolving quickly, so we’ve updated this older post to reflect the most current information available as of May 2017.

 Laws have been enacted to help prevent the tragic deaths of animals left in parked vehicles – and rightly so.
 Every year pets die needlessly because their owners didn’t understand the dangers.
 If you haven’t seen the video Dr. Ernie Ward did a couple years ago where he sat in a parked car on a summer day, watch it now.
 Spoiler: the car reaches 117 degrees within 30 minutes with all four windows opened 1 to 2 inches.